Digital Humanities Summer Workshop

 Northwestern’s Digital Humanities Summer Workshop brings together humanities faculty, librarians, and technologists for a full-week intensive experience to conceptualize and develop undergraduate and graduate courses that include involvement with digital media, technologies, and literacies.

 The workshop is an opportunity for Northwestern faculty to identify campus resources; learn and grow technology skills; think critically about digital information, tools, and culture; conceptualize and collaborate on pedagogical projects; and participate in interdisciplinary discussion about the humanities and digital affordances.
 Participants—who need not have prior expertise or knowledge in the digital humanities—are selected by competitive application.

 August 31 - September 4, 2020

-For more information about the workshop and to see a full list of previous participants and projects, please visit sites.weinberg.northwestern.edu/dh.
+To see previous participants and more projects, please visit sites.weinberg.northwestern.edu/dh.